algorithm-visualzier/algorithm-visualizer/README.md

 Inspiration: [this editor](https://csacademy.com/app/graph_editor/)

 To create and edit graphs simply pick appropriate option from GUI.
 Run algorithms by selecting a starting node and desired algorithm.
-Move the graph around by WSAD, rotate it with QE, zoom with mouse wheel.
+Move the graph around with WSAD, rotate it with QE, zoom with mouse wheel.
 Use forces sliders to adjust gravity.

 ## Libraries